shivashanmugam/table-almighty/README.md

 ```

 > **Note**
-> Currently `angular-sortable` is not optional because loading angular modules dynamically is quite a hack, Future versions might have it.
+> Currently `angular-sortable` is not optional because loading angular modules dynamically is quite a hack, Future versions might have it. (angular sortable will trigger if jquery and jquery-ui is not loaded, But that does't cause any effects in table-almighty direcive ),